 #3 Bearded Dragon Isn’t Used To You

-Another reason the bearded dragon may be running from you is because it isn’t used to your presence.
+Another reason the bearded dragon may be running from you is that it isn’t used to your presence.

-In the wild, there are no kind predators the size of a human, so it doesn’t know how to handle you.
+There are no predators the size of a human in the wild, so it doesn’t know how to handle you.

 If you have a new or young bearded dragon, it may not see you as anything other than a threat and will run from you.